 When it comes to finances, millennials have it rough.
 Data shows that members of this generation — people born in 1981 to 1997 — are saddled with student loan debt, delaying major milestones such as homeownership and less financially secure than their parents, the baby boomers.

 They might now be on the verge of becoming the largest generation, but are millennials really worse off than boomers were when they were young adults?
-Here’s a look at the financial differences between the two generations.
+Are their perceptions about how baby boomers vs. millennials have had it on point or at odds with the underlying data?
+Here’s a look at the financial differences underlying the question of who’s really had it worse — boomers or millennials.

 Millennials Have Higher College Costs

 Flash forward to today.
-The youngest millennials, who were born in 1997, are in college now, paying an average of $9,970 for yearly in-state tuition and fees, and $25,620 for yearly out-of-state tuition and fees at four-year public universities, according to the College Board.
+The youngest millennials are paying an average of $9,970 for yearly in-state tuition and fees and $25,620 for yearly out-of-state tuition and fees at four-year public universities, according to the College Board.
 The average annual cost of tuition and fees at a private school is $34,740.
+And that hasn’t gone unnoticed.
+In the GOBankingRates survey of millennials, a whopping 70% of millennials felt their generation has had the hardest time affording college.

 But millennials aren’t shouldering these costs on their own.
-During the 2016-17 academic year, for example, scholarships and grants covered 35 percent of college costs, according to Sallie Mae’s 2017 “How America Pays for College” study.
-Parent income and savings covered an additional 23 percent of the tab, and parent borrowing paid for another 8 percent.
-Contributions from relatives and friends took care of 4 percent.
-In total, student borrowing covered 19 percent of costs — up almost 50 percent from the 2016 study — and student income and savings covered 11 percent.
+During the 2016-17 academic year, for example, scholarships and grants covered 35% of college costs, according to Sallie Mae’s 2017 “How America Pays for College” study.
+Parent income and savings covered an additional 23% of the tab, and parent borrowing paid for another 8%.
+Contributions from relatives and friends took care of 4%.
+In total, student borrowing covered 19% of costs — up almost 50% from the 2016 study — and student income and savings covered 11%.

 Millennials Are Graduating With More Student Loan Debt